-In reaching our conclusions regarding the appropriate current beta for telecommunications services in the Netherlands we note that the central beta estimates for Telecommunications Interconnection in the Netherlands and its comparators, shown in Table 5.1, Table 5.2 and Table 5.4 lie in the range of around 0.4 to around 0.7.
+In reaching our conclusions regarding the appropriate current beta for telecommunications services in the Netherlands we note that the central beta estimates for Telecommunications Interconnection in the Netherlands and its comparators, shown in Table 5.1, Table 5.2 and Table 5.4 lie in the range of around 0.36 to around 0.65.
 In 2005, the central asset beta estimates for KPN and its comparators lay between 0.5 and 0.9.

-Since 2005, there is evidence in the market to suggest that betas for telecommunications services have fallen slightly.
-Given that the current low level of volatility can lead to estimates of beta that are lower than they would be under normal market conditions, we consider that most weight should be attached to the 5-year beta estimates, taking into account both KPN's empirical beta and the beta of comparators.
-On the basis of the 5-year weekly estimates for KPN and average telecoms stocks, we consider that the appropriate level of the "true" asset beta for KPN is 0.53, which is equal to KPN's 95%-confidence upper bound for the empirical numbers.
-This estimate is in line with the industry's five-year average empirical asset beta.
+Given that the current level of market volatility can lead to estimates of beta that are different than they would be under normal market conditions, we consider that most weight should be attached to the 5-year beta estimates, taking into account both KPN's empirical beta and the beta of comparators.
+On the basis of the 5-year weekly estimates for KPN and average telecoms stocks, we consider that the appropriate level of the "true" asset beta for KPN is 0.57, which is equal to KPN's 95%-confidence upper bound for the empirical numbers, and in line with the industry's five-year average empirical asset beta.